tpearson-89/sql_data_warehouse_project/README.md

 # Data Warehouse and Analytics Project

 Welcome to my **Data Warehouse and Analytics Project**!
-The project aims to construct a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project aims to deliver a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

 ---
 ## Data Architecture